iwfan/react-boilerplate/README.md

 # LLM friendly React Boilerplate

-A modern React boilerplate focused on providing a non-Server Component development experience.
-This template uses the latest React 19 and integrates a series of excellent development tools and best practices.
+A modern React boilerplate uses the latest React and integrates a series of excellent development tools and best practices.
+This project is aim to porvide another option for people who prefer not to use React Server Component.

 ## ✨ Features